Supporting children and young people that care for family members

 In some cases, Young Carers have assumed a level of responsibility that no child should be expected to take on.
 This can have serious knock-on effects on schooling and other key areas of their lives.
 Caring should not have a negative effect on children’s well-being and outcomes.

 The review strategy highlights the great work that has been undertaken in the past five years.
 It also examines the areas that require continued focus such as:

 - meeting increasing demand

-All of the money raised goes directly to the young carers.
-A group of young carers manage the money.
-They receive applications for funding from young carers.
-The group decides what and how much they will fund.
+A fundraising group across the Council have previously raised over £15,000 for young carers in Cornwall.
+This is to support Young Carers educational attainment.
+All of the money raised has gone directly to the Young Carers.
+A group of Young Carers managed the money.
+Following applications for funding from Young Carers, the group decided what and how much they will fund.

 Would you like to get involved in the Young Carers strategy development?
 Would you like to provide feedback from your experiences?
 If so, please email email@example.com.